-N /ork Instructions: APPEAL TO ACCESS INFORMAT ION/RECORD STEP APELLANT INSURANCE COMMISSION RESPONSIBLE PERSON 1 Filing of Appeal The appellant sends letter of appeal addressed to the Division Manager who denied the request / Deputy Insurance Commissioner concerned within fifteen (15) working days upon denial of request for information Note: The letter of appeal should state why the requestor / requesting party disagrees with the reason/s given for denying the request.
-The appellant may provide supporting information to the appeal.
-Stamps "Received" on the letter of appeal, indicates time of receipt, name, designation, and signature, and encodes in the Document Routing System (DRS) Records Officer Retrieves the original request from file and copy of denial letter and attaches these to the letter of appeal Records Officer 2 Handling of Appeal Forwards to the Office of the Commissioner for subsequent forwarding to the Office of the Deputy Insurance Commissioner concerned for handling Records Officer 3 Evaluation of Appeal Based on the arguments provided in the letter of appeal, the Deputy Insurance Commissioner concerned reviews denial of the request and the appeal Deputy Insurance Commissioner concerned 2 nd appeal: Insurance Commissioner
+w ork Instructions: APPEAL TO ACCESS INFORMAT ION/RECORD STEP APELLANT INSURANCE COMMISSION RESPONSIBLE PERSON 1 Filing of Appeal The appellant sends letter of appeal addressed to the Deputy Insurance Commissioner concerned within fifteen (15) working days upon denial of request for information Note: The letter of appeal should state why the requestor / requesting party disagrees with the reason/s given for denying the request.
+Stamps "Received" on the letter of appeal, indicate the date and time of receipt and encode in the Document Routing System (DRS) FOI Officer 2 Handling of Appeal Retrieves the original request together with the copy of the denial letter and attached to the letter of appeal.
+FOI Officer Forwards the documents to the concerned Deputy Insurance Commissioner FOI Officer 3 Evaluation of Appeal Based on the arguments provided in the letter of appeal, the Deputy Insurance Commissioner concerned reviews denial of the request and the appeal Deputy Insurance Commissioner concerned 2nd appeal: Insurance Commissioner 4 Recommendation on Appeal Upon review, the Deputy Insurance Commissioner concerned recommends a decision on the appeal Note: Pursuant to Section 13 (b), appeals shall be decided upon within thirty (30) working days from filing Deputy Insurance Commissioner concerned 2nd appeal: Insurance Commissioner 5 Preparation of Approval / Denial letter Approval of appeal: If appeal was recommended for approval, prepares approval letter to be signed by the Deputy Insurance Commissioner concerned FOI Officer

-4 Recommendation on Appeal Upon review, the Deputy Insurance Commissione concerned recommends a decision on the appeal Note: Pursuant to Section 13 (b) appeals shall be decided upor within thirty (30) working days from filing r Commissioner concerned 2 nd appeal: Insurance Commissioner Approval of appeal: If appeal was recommended for approval, prepares approval letter to be signed by the Deputy Insurance Commissioner concerned Manager concerned 5 Preparation of Approval / Denial letter Instructs Records Section concerned Division to retrieve and reproduce copy/ies of the requested information / record)) Denial of appeal: If appeal was recommended for denial, prepares denial letter to be signed by the Deputy Insurance Commissioner concerned Manager concerned 6 Approves and signs recommendation letter or on Appeal appeal Insurance Commissioner Releases approval letter & copies of requested information to the appellant Note : The cost of reproduction shan not be charged to the appellant Records Officer 7 Releasing Releases denial letter to appellant Note: The denial shall be appealable to the Insurance Commissione within fifteen (15) working days from the date of notice or lette of denial of the first appeal r S haven
+Retrieves information, reproduces copy/ies and forwards the requested information to the FOI Officer Division Staff concerned Denial of appeal: If appeal was recommended for denial, prepares denial letter to be signed by the Deputy Insurance Commissioner concerned FOI Officer 6 Approval of Recommendation on Appeal Approves and signs the recommendation letter on the appeal Deputy Insurance Commissioner concerned 2nd appeal: Insurance Commissioner Releases the letter and copies of the requested information to the appellant Note: The cost of reproduction shall not be charged to the appellant FOI Officer 7 Releasing Releases denial letter to appellant Note: The denial shall be appealable to the Insurance Commissioner within fifteen (15) working days from the date of notice or letter of denial of the first appeal FOI Officer